-Do IP phone systems require installation of special cabling?
+Do VOIP phone systems require installation of special cabling?

 No, as long as your office is wired for LAN internet access, no additional cabling is required.

-Will I need to replace all my phones when switching to an IP system?
+Will I need to replace all my phones when switching to a VOIP system?